Hydrogen power is a great alternative energy source and one that will help you reduce greenhouse gas emissions.

 "Ultimately, in my judgment, one of the ways to make sure that we become fully less dependent on oil is through hydrogen.
 And we're spending $1.2 billion to encourage hydrogen fuel cells.
 It's coming, it's coming," said the former President George W. Bush.
 "It's an interesting industry evolution, to think about your automobiles being powered by hydrogen, and the only emission is water vapour."

-On a side note, although Obama stopped Bush's program in 2009, in order to rather invest in electric cars, Obama has recently changed his stance on hydrogen fuel cells and will increase funding.
+On a side note, although Obama stopped Bush's program in 2009, in order to invest in electric cars instead, Obama has recently changed his stance on hydrogen fuel cells and will increase funding.

 Sure, it might take a few years before hydrogen fuel cars really hit the market, but the new advances in alternative fuel car designs have made more people consider the possibility of driving a car that is gas-free.